cake-tech/cake_wallet/docs/builds/IOS.md

 Then you can open `ios/Runner.xcworkspace` with Xcode to archive the application.

-Ff you want to run on a connected device, simply run:
+If you want to run on a connected device, simply run:

 ```zsh
 flutter run --release